Azure/terraform-azure-modules/codex/general_rules.md

 ## Design of Modules

-A module should refer to the concept of aggregated root in DDD (Domain Driven Development), there will be a dominated resource and a series of resources work with it.
+A module should refer to the concept of aggregated root in DDD (Domain Driven Development), there will be a leading resource and a series of resources work with it.

 The information aggregated root resource depends on should be passed through corresponding `variable` instead of creating on its own or inquiring with `data`.
 [HashiCorp defined dependency-inversion](https://www.terraform.io/docs/language/modules/develop/composition.html#dependency-inversion) should be practiced.